top of page

 14 KARAT

-Feed; material: ebonite, shape: flat tail, three lamellae without the recess.
+Feed; material: ebonite, shape: flat tail, three lamellae without the recess⁽¹⁾.

 Nib socket; material: ebonite, shape: 13.5 mm.

-Grip section and barrel; material: one piece injection molded transparent acrylics, shape; flat top edge, slightly tapered, no brass ring, no step near the thread.
+Grip section; material: cellulose acetate, shape; flat top edge, slightly tapered, no step near the thread⁽¹⁾.

-Filling system; material: injection molded acrylics with black elastomer, shape: conical, smooth turning knob.
+Filling system; material: injection molded cellulose acetate with black elastomer seal, shape: conical, smooth turning knob.

 Dimensions;